mappite/mappite/README.md

 ### Database and php

-Mappite uses a mysql database and a few php pages to maintain short urls and to provide cloud functionalities (login, save route etc.) - see `php/` and `sql/` folders and [140-Cloud.js](mappite-js/140-Cloud.js), the latter to check how the front end interacts with the php back-end.
+Mappite uses a mysql database and a few php pages to maintain short urls, provide cloud functionalities (login, save route etc.) and cache routing results - see `php/` and `sql/` folders and [140-Cloud.js](mappite-js/140-Cloud.js), the latter to check how the front end interacts with the php back-end.

 ### Todo